DT85/ModView/README.md

 ## Changes:

-* Floor is now gray, with the default height matching player models.
+* Floor is now gray, with the default height now -24.
-* Fixed 'off' in .skin files not hiding surfaces (fix by xycaleth from modview qt).
+* Fixed 'off' in .skin files not hiding surfaces (fix by Xycaleth from modview qt).
-* Disabled toolbar docking, so users cannot move it accidently or otherwise.
+* Disabled toolbar docking.
-* Compiles with VS 2015.
+* Compiles with VS 2022.
 * Fixed a few warnings.
 * Minor UI cleanup.